 SWIR, on the other hand, sees in reflected light, and because of its shorter wavelengths is also able to give higher resolution and more details to images.
 Thus, an effective combination of these two wavelengths would allow very good detection along with positive target recognition.

 In a technique called Hinted SWIR™, Sensors Unlimited uses LWIR detection to “hint” the SWIR image to highlight the areas where the user might want to focus in order to detect and identify targets.
 As shown here, the “thermal hints” use false colors to give relative temperature values behind the SWIR images.

 Below is a video of thermally-hinted NIR/SWIR night images of deer.

 In an operational system, we envision the thermal hints could be turned off once the target location has been cued in the image, then the user would use primarily SWIR-only for target identification and action.

-6:45pm October 3, 2009, a wet evening in the Princeton, NJ area (65°F) after heavy rain.
+Below is a video of thermally-hinted NIR/SWIR evening images: 6:45pm October 3, 2009, a wet evening in the Princeton, NJ area (65°F) after heavy rain.
 Two people crossing a parking lot at 100m range stand out clearly in the thermally-hinted image.
 NIR/SWIR provides detailed scene contextual clues.
 The thermal hints cut through the clutter to highlight human and vehicle activity.
-The zoomed in NIR/SWIR insert provides detailed view.

 To learn more about Hinted SWIR™, please read our article titled "Sensor Fusion Payloads - The Key to Information Rich Imaging" that ran in the December 2009 issue of Unmanned Systems Magazine.